 01

 Start with this video's job: This video demonstrates 'vibe designing' a CSS-driven web UI by prompting the Stitch AI design tool with precise CSS vocabulary (non-uniform grid, scroll timelines, appearance:base-select) and validating the generated output live through the Chrome DevTools MCP inside Antigravity.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "Reference" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 1:28, where the video says: “design.
 You describe what you want, the layout, the feel, the behavior, and the tool builds it.
 That's just the baseline, though.
 What makes it more powerful is when you use your CSS vocabulary.
 Then your intent gets...”

 02